-Visit the Neues Museum with Bust of Nefertiti in Berlin
+Visit the Neues Museum and See the Bust of Nefertiti in Berlin

 The bust of Queen Nefertiti (Nofretete) is the top attraction of the Egyptian Collection in the Neues Museum on Museum Island in Berlin.